 No, not that Joe’s, Joes Stone Crab, a very old upscale place that, as I understand it, owns the stone crab catching, distribution, and sales in south Florida.
 As such, they can charge the kingly sum of $14 per claw.
 Not per crab, mind you, per claw.
 Good tasting crab, and everything else, but it’s an excellent example of mastering the means of production for your own benefit in a narrow niche.
 Of course, it could just be the proximity to the $7 half fried chicken on the same menu that makes everything else seem so expensive.

 We ate to-go key lime pies while playing Monopoly cards back at the apartment and sloshing down another custom made lime alcoholic drink.
 Yes, cards, no board.
 It’s a surprisingly efficient and engaging version of the old greed-based game.
-A bit like Uno but with more twists, and to play more interesting games, the king casino reviewed their page.
+A bit like Uno but with more twists, and to play more interesting games, the king casino reviewed their page and you can start looking into all the all new casinos.

 Thursday I tried to walk to downtown Miami via MacArthur Causeway but found both sides of the bridge closed to pedestrian traffic halfway over.
 Back at the apartment, I ate leftovers from Jugos before walking to the beach to swim in the Atlantic for the first time since Senior Trip to Myrtle Beach (shudder) twenty years ago.
 With a red flag advisory, the waves were just large enough to keep me from relaxing among them, so I scrapped that plan for the pool instead.